EastBayEv/SSDS-TAML/README.md

 Do you want to **learn Python** but don't know how to get started?
 Attend the Spring 2023 SSDS Text Analysis and Machine Learning Bootcamp and learn the content of this book.

-This is relaxed, low-stakes environments for beginners who have little or no experience programming in Python and want to learn it for purposes of computational text analysis and machine learning.
+This is a relaxed, low-stakes environments for beginners who have little or no experience programming in Python and want to learn it and get started with computational text analysis and machine learning.

 ## Click here to register